JaccoVeldscholten/jaccoveldscholten/README.md

 # Hey 👋 <br/>

 ## Who am I?<br/>
 Well hey, I'm Jacco.
-I'm a Embedded Engineer(C/C++, Python, Make) and having a  I started out as a Electrical Engineering student, but after my graduation i started my study as Embedded Engineer at Windesheim, Zwolle.<br /><br />
+I'm a Embedded Engineer(C/C++, Python, Make).
+I started out as a Electrical Engineering student, after my graduation i started my study as Embedded Engineer at Windesheim, Zwolle.<br /><br />
 Furthermore, I have many affinities for other programming languages and tools such as Python, Tensorflow, React, Flutter.<br />

 ## What I've been working on?<br/>